Getting Started with Linode

 - Linux: You can use a terminal window, regardless of desktop environment or window manager.

-Windows: There is no native SSH client, but you can use a free, open source application called PuTTY.
-For a walk-through of connecting to your Linode in Windows using PuTTY, see the following video:
+- Windows: There is no native SSH client, but you can use a free, open source application called PuTTY.

 Find your Linode’s IP address from the Linode Manager.